-Do you need help to file probate in San Bernardino County?
-As you probably have discovered in your research, hiring a San Bernardino County probate attorney is very expensive.
-Attorneys in San Bernardino County and other counties in California are able to charge probate fees based on a set fee scale.
-These fees are outlined in the California statutory attorney fee schedule.
-It is important to keep in mind that statutory fees in probate matters are based on the total value of the estate.
-Therefore, the greater value the estate, the more attorneys fees the estate will be required to pay.
-Read on to learn more about how we can help you file probate in San Bernardino County and save you thousands of dollars as compared to using an attorney.
+Unfortunately, hiring a San Bernardino County probate attorney is very expensive.
+Attorneys in San Bernardino County and other counties in California charge probate fees based on the California statutory attorney fee schedule.
+As a result, statutory fees in probate matters are always based on the total value of the estate.
+In other words, the greater the estate’s value, the greater the attorney’s fees.
+Luckily, A People’s Choice can help you file probate in San Bernardino County and save you thousands of dollars!

-Whether an estate is worth $250,000 or $400,000, for routine probate matters the probate paperwork is basically the same.
-The statutory fee structure in California allows probate attorneys to get paid a set fee based on the value of the estate, whether or not the probate work or services are worth the fee set by statute.
+Whether an estate is worth $250,000 or $400,000, most routine probate paperwork is the same!
+Unfortunately, the statutory fee structure in California allows probate attorneys to charge a set fee based on the value of the estate.
+Therefore, clients pay these fees regardless of the amount of work the probate requires.

-There is only one division of the San Bernardino Superior Court where probate matters can be filed.
-All probate proceedings filed in San Bernardino County must be filed at the San Bernardino Civil/Probate Division.
-This court is at 247 West Third Street, San Bernardino, CA 92415-0212.
+The only division of the San Bernardino Superior Court in which citizens may file probate is the San Bernardino Civil/Probate Division at 247 West Third Street, San Bernardino, CA 92415-0212.
 The clerk’s office is open Monday through Friday from 8:00 am to 4:00 pm.
-A People’s Choice offers our clients four different filing options for all probate paperwork we prepare for filing in the San Bernardino Superior Court.
+On the other hand, A People’s Choice offers clients four different filing options for all probate paperwork we prepare for the San Bernardino Superior Court.

-Keep in mind, every county has different requirements and rules when filing probate.
-In other words, although the process may somewhat be the same from county to county, the probate paperwork requirements may be different.
-For example, some courts need a coversheet for every document filed in the case and other courts don’t.
-Some courts mandate electronic filing of all probate matters and other courts don’t.
+Keep in mind that every county has different requirements for filing probate.
+For example, some courts require a cover sheet for every document filed in the case.
+Other courts do not.
+Additionally, some courts mandate electronic filing of all probate matters, while others do not.

-Special procedures for San Bernardino County probate matters are outlined in published “local rules.”
-The local rules of San Bernardino County differ from local probate rules of other counties.
-In essence, these local rules define how probate documents are filed and what is required by the court.
-For this reason, being familiar with the local rules for the San Bernardino County Probate Division is very important when filing probate in this county.
-At the time of this writing, San Bernardino County local rules governing probate matters are detailed in Chapter 20 of the local rules.
+You can find special procedures for San Bernardino County probate matters in the published local rules of court.
+In essence, these “local rules” define how to file probate documents and any of the court’s special requirements.
+Therefore, it’s important to familiarize yourself with the local rules for the San Bernardino County Probate Division.
+San Bernardino County rules governing probate matters are in Chapter 20 of the local rules.

-Although certainly not an all-inclusive list, the following are details to be aware of when you need to file probate in San Bernardino County.
+Although certainly not an all-inclusive list, the following are details to consider when filing probate in San Bernardino County:

-- There is a special list of adjudicated newspapers that can be found on the court’s website.
+- There is a special list of adjudicated newspapers on the court’s website.

-- The probate examiner can be contacted by email for clarification of probate notes by sending an email to ProbateNotes@sb-court.org.
+- You may contact the probate examiner by email for clarification of probate notes at ProbateNotes@sb-court.org.

-- There may be extra local forms required when filing a San Bernardino probate matter.
+- The court may require extra local forms for filing a San Bernardino probate matter.

-- All original wills need an extra $50 filing fee when lodged.
+- All original wills require an extra $50 filing fee when lodged.

-- New probate cases are typically set for a hearing 4 to 5 weeks after date the probate Petition is filed.
+- The court typically sets hearings for new probate cases four to five weeks after date the probate petition is filed.

 - Online case inquiry is available for all San Bernardino County probate matters.

-- Appearing by phone at probate hearings through CourtCall is available.
+- You may appear by phone at probate hearings through CourtCall.

 Probate Examiner’s Notes for San Bernardino County Probate Cases

-San Bernardino County offers online access for probate matters online.
-As with other courts, the San Bernardino Probate court posts probate examiner’s notes before scheduled hearings.
-These notes, as well as tentative rulings and minutes of hearings, can be located through their probate note portal.
-When filing probate in San Bernardino County, probate examiner’s notes are available online for probate hearings within two weeks from the hearing date.
-Questions or inquiries about the probate examiners notes or comments can be emailed directly to the examiner at ProbateNotes@sb-court.org.
+San Bernardino County access for probate matters online.
+Like other courts, the San Bernardino Probate court posts probate examiner’s notes before scheduled hearings.
+These notes, as well as tentative rulings and minutes of hearings, are located on the probate note portal within two weeks from the hearing date.

-In conclusion, if you need help to file probate in San Bernardino County, we hope you consider contacting A People’s Choice.
-Using A People’s Choice to complete your probate filing in San Bernardino will save you thousands of dollars as compared to using an attorney.
+If you need help filing probate in San Bernardino County, consider contacting A People’s Choice.
+Using A People’s Choice to complete your probate in San Bernardino will save you thousands of dollars compared to using an attorney.
 More importantly, using our non-attorney probate document preparation service will enable you to complete the complex probate process without the stress of doing it on your own.
 Call 800-747-2780 for more information.

 Was this article helpful?
 We would love to know your thoughts!
 If you found this article helpful, please check the LIKE button below.
 Your feedback helps us plan topics for future articles.